-This underground subculture would influence music and fashion, eventually spilling over into the mainstream as its colorful characters became salacious subjects in Michael Musto’s column at the Village Voice, as they made their rounds on the top daytime talk shows introducing America to club kids.
+This underground subculture would influence music and fashion, eventually spilling over into the mainstream.
+Its colorful characters became salacious subjects in Michael Musto’s column at the Village Voice, as they made their rounds on the top daytime talk shows of the day, introducing America to “Club kids.”

 For all its splendor and celebration though, clubland was not without tragic moments too.
 Most notably, former nightlife promoter, club kid extraordinaire-turned murderer, Michael Alig went to prison for killing and dismembering a rival in a drug-fueled rage.

 In a more positive reflection, New York City nightlife produced its own underground superstars — personalities who almost took on an otherworldly presence in their high-styled, original costumes and Linda Evangelista-level attitude as they worked the VIP rooms and velvet ropes.

 They were like beautiful aliens who landed on earth ushering in a new era in which the odd ones –those of us who didn’t fit in, could somehow become the cool kids.
 Among them was the show-stopping, gender-bending icon, Kevin Aviance and stunning transgender wonder girls like Nikki Exotica, Sophia LaMar, Girlina and Candace Cayne.
 These magical beings made clubland sparkle each weekend brighter than the one before.